What is Trauma - Types, Causes, Symptoms, and Recovery

 Treating Trauma at Khiron Clinics

 At Khiron Clinics, we focus on treating the root causes of mental and physical health issues rather than just the symptoms.
-We address various mental health conditions and symptoms such as PTSD, anxiety, depression, dissociation, and more.
-Our approach emphasizes safety and empowerment, utilizing a combination of top-down and bottom-up methods that address the physical aspects of trauma before delving into cognitive or emotional issues.
+We address various mental health conditions and trauma-related difficulties such as post-traumatic stress disorder, secondary traumatic stress, complex trauma, anxiety disorders, and depression.
+Our approach emphasises safety and empowerment, utilising a combination of top-down and bottom-up methods that address the physical aspects of trauma before delving into cognitive or emotional issues.

 Healing with Mind-Body Approaches

-We offer therapies that directly work with the nervous system to heal the underlying causes of mental and physical health issues, providing a path to lasting recovery.
+We offer trauma therapy that directly work with the nervous system to heal the underlying causes of mental and physical health issues, providing a path to lasting recovery.

 Understanding trauma as a complex, multifaceted response rather than just an event allows for more effective treatment and greater compassion for oneself and others.
 At Khiron Clinics, we are dedicated to helping individuals make sense of their experiences and find a path to healing.